Toppin, Quickley have career nights as Knicks win finale - NewsBreak

 Toppin, Quickley have career nights as Knicks win finale

-Obi Toppin and Immanuel Quickley wanted to end the New York Knicks' disappointing season on a strong note.
+NEW YORK — Obi Toppin and Immanuel Quickley wanted to end the New York Knicks ' disappointing season on a strong note.

 They ended it with the best games of their careers.